ziu1986/lesson-code-review/index.md

 >
 > 1. Basic understanding of Git.
 > 2. You need a [GitHub](https://github.com) account.
-> 3. You need a project which where it has been performed some work.
+> 3. You need a project where it has been performed some work.
 For instance the modular code development.
 >
 > We will do this exercise on [GitHub](https://github.com) but also
 > [GitLab](https://gitlab.com) and [Bitbucket](https://bitbucket.org) allow
 > similar workflows and basically everything that we will discuss is transferable.
 With
-> this material and these exercises we do not endorse the company
+> this material and these exercises, we do not endorse the company
 > [GitHub](https://github.com).
 We have chosen to demonstrate a number of
 > concepts using examples with [GitHub](https://github.com) because it is
 > currently the most popular web platform for hosting Git repositories and the chance is high